21 Awesome McDonald's Dishes That You Can't Get In America

 What it is: The black burger, which is topped with white sesame seeds, has a black pepper sauce with chopped onions, according to Brian Ashcraft at Kotaku.
 The white burger is topped with black sesame seeds and has a spicy sauce.

-The burgers were available for a limited time last year and returned again last year.
+The burgers were available for a limited time last year and now they are back again.

 Where: Japan and other Asian markets